-- Transparency and consistency in First 5 LA's decision-making; - Coordination, coherence and integration of First 5 LA investments; and - Accountability, acknowledging First 5 LA's declining revenues.
+- Transparency and consistency in First 5 LA's decision-making; - Coordination, coherence, and integration of First 5 LA investments; and - Accountability, acknowledging First 5 LA's declining revenues.

-These guidelines continue to ensure that decisions made by the Commission are guided by the principles of financial responsibility, accountability, and adherence to the Commission's 2020-2028 Strategic Plan, which continues to build off work and learnings from the 2015-2020 strategic approach and direction.
+These guidelines continue to ensure that decisions made by the Commission are guided by the principles of financial responsibility, accountability, and adherence to the Commission's 2020-2028 Strategic Plan, which will continue to be refined and responsive to the communities we serve in the years ahead.